IT Consultants sitting around a conference room table looking at a laptop screen

 • Avoiding process changes that “slow people down”

-Unfortunately, the cost savings gained by deferring IT investment are often dwarfed by the cost of recovery when something goes wrong.
+Unfortunately, the cost savings from deferring IT investment almost always disappear when something goes wrong and recovery costs hit.

 1. Because Risk Becomes Real Only During Stress Events